Pages

 Remember that the goal here isn't for Apple to deliver a high-end pair of earphones that compete with our favorites from AKG, Sennheiser, or Shure.
 Instead, the question is, are the EarPods good enough that you won't feel like you need to upgrade immediately?
 And if they break and you need another set, or if you're looking to replace a worn pair on an older iPod or iPhone, should you get these, or head to Amazon or Best Buy and pick up a different pair?

-Let's talk about the unique design
+Let's talk about the unique design first.
+The EarPods are made

 entirely of white plastic.
 They look custom molded, thanks to the unusual earbud shape.
 Apple claims the idea is to build the diaphragm out of both rigid and flexible materials, which minimizes sound loss, while adding acoustic vents in the stem of each EarPod to improve bass.
 A few inches down the right earbud wire, you'll find inline call controls that will work with all iPhones; you get prominent volume buttons and an indented multi-function button.